 Greetings from beautiful Joe Wheeler State Park in Rogersville, Alabama!
-We’re here with hundreds of folks in all stages of the Great Loop adventure….those who are dreaming and planning; those, like us, who are in progress; and those who have completed the Loop and earned the coveted “Gold Burgee”.
+We’re here with hundreds of folks at all stages of the Great Loop adventure….those who are dreaming and planning; those, like us, who are in progress; and those who have completed the Loop and earned the coveted “Gold Burgee”.

 We proudly fly our white burgee, and while we’re here at the Rendezvous we’ll purchase our Gold so that when we cross our wake (get back to Holland) it will be at the ready!